tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

-> This message is used to provide explicit proof that the server possesses the private key corresponding to its certificate. certificate and also provides integrity for the handshake up to this point.
+> This message is used to provide explicit proof that the server possesses the private key corresponding to its certificate and also provides integrity for the handshake up to this point.
 This message is only sent when the server is authenticated via a certificate.
 When sent, it MUST be the last server handshake message prior to the Finished.